Loretta Ross, Women's rights and human rights leader

 a state of the art public commons - self-contained building with lecture hall, breakout rooms, central sunny atrium for gathering and exhibitors.
 In the heart of Berkeley,

 1 block from UC Berkeley and 1 block from BART.
 Mingle with the students, explore Berkeley- the bustling, diverse, social and intellectual center of the San Francisco Bay Area.

 Purpose of BirthKeeper Summit

 Calling out to unify with others who resonate with the role of BirthKeeper.
 Inviting already existing, acting and self-described BirthKeepers to help build this movement as well as offer education and support for what is needed to build it locally and globally.
 Convening of aligned groups and social activists.
 Inform about our world’s current situation.
 Inspire change.
 Train and launch actions.
 Create community.

 Join us on Facebook : BirthKeepers Group

-All are invited to our monthly gatherings on the first Saturday of the month through the month of April, 2015, 1 pm- 3 pm at Yogalayam,1717 Alcatraz, Berkeley, CA, to become involved with this growing social, grassroots movement and work towards a ground-breaking first Summit of BirthKeepers.
+All are invited to our 2x monthly gatherings on the first and third Saturdays of the month through April, 2015, 1 pm- 3 pm at Yogalayam,1717 Alcatraz, Berkeley, CA, to become involved with this growing social, grassroots movement and work towards a ground-breaking first Summit of BirthKeepers.